quickbooks2018/ai-agents/docker/README.md

 - The PostgreSQL server is already running on the MCP server
 - Use the database credentials (username, password, port) as specified in the MCP configuration file
 - DO NOT create a new database or include PostgreSQL in Docker Compose
-- The application should check for and create necessary tables if they don't exist

 ### 4. Configuration
 - Store database credentials (host, username, password, port, database name) in: